Cliff-Ezra/cliff-ezra/README.md

 <br /><br />

-  I am a 3rd year student pursuing a Bachelor's degree in Computer Science 🎓 from the University of Nairobi 🏛.
-I'm a passionate learner who's always willing       to learn and work across technologies and domains 💡.
+  I am a passionate learner who's always willing       to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 I am currently working on my web development skills with the MERN stck in addition to getting into mobile app development with Flutter and React Native.

   </p>